jbat100/sonosthesia-unity-packages/packages/com.sonosthesia.pack/README.md

-MIDI utilities for the sonosthesia project
+MessagePack data structures and WebSocket based communications for the sonosthesia project